Is It Safe To Eat Pancetta During Pregnancy?

 Image: Shutterstock

-Yes, pregnant females can enjoy eating pancetta or Italian bacon only if you cook the meat fully before eating.
+Yes, you can enjoy eating pancetta or Italian bacon during pregnancy only if you cook the meat fully before eating.
 Make sure that you cook pork to at least 160°F. You need to make sure that you cook the pork at high temperature; it does not contain any nitrites and nitrates.
 Your food preparation should involve cooking pancetta at a high temperature to eliminate the risk of the presence of harmful bacteria.
 Avoid eating any raw or undercooked pancetta since it is more prone to contain harmful bacteria and microbes that cause foodborne illness.
 It is advisable to cook the pork until it turns crispy and red in color.
 Also, examine it for spots where it is left raw all the way (5).

-Pancetta is rich in saturated fat and hence is among one of the high-risk foods.
+Pancetta is rich in saturated fat and hence is among the high-risk foods.
 Therefore, keep its intake limited since excess fat intake may lead to unwanted weight gain, which increases the risk of other complications like gestational diabetes.
 Consult your doctor before eating pancetta during pregnancy.
 The doctor will suggest the appropriate amount of meat that you can enjoy while expecting and prevent you from consuming an excess quantity that may prove harmful to you and your unborn baby.

 Frequently Asked Questions